Cog Icon signifying link to Admin page

 Due to budget constraints, Highland Council were not able to simply transfer Ferrycroft playpark into the Amenities budget.
 However, following negotiations, they brought forward the the following proposals:

-1. Ferrycroft will become an Amenities playpark.
+1. Ferrycroft would become an Amenities playpark.
 Highland Council will continue grounds maintenance, as at present.
 LDCI and the Ferrycroft Playpark Group will fundraise for new equipment in partnership with Amenities, who will provide advice to ensure that appropriate, accessible and good quality equipment is purchased.
 Highland Council will maintain this equipment.

-2. Ord Place playpark will cease to be a playpark, although Highland Council will continue grass cutting as at present.
+2. Ord Place playpark would cease to be a playpark, although Highland Council will continue grass cutting as at present.
 The Council would consider transferring the site into community ownership if there was local support for this.
 (The playparks at Lochside and Clashbreac are unaffected by these proposals.)

-LDCI, the Community Council, and the Ferrycroft group have discussed these proposals, and feel that the options offered by Highland Council provide the best outcome for playpark provision in Lairg.
+LDCI, the Community Council, and the Ferrycroft group discussed these proposals, and felt that the options offered by Highland Council provide the best outcome for playpark provision in Lairg.
 At Ferrycroft there is access to ample parking and public toilets, and having an attractive playpark could help ensure the future sustainability of the Visitor Centre.

 In September 2022, LDCI carried out a community consultation to gain feedback regarding the development of the playpark at Ferrycroft, and the closure and potential community asset transfer of the playpark at Ord Place.